Mental health article Written by guest blogger Cortland Jones

 About the author

 Cortland Jones is a published author and entrepreneur, since 2014, who has helped three other clients become published authors through his empowerment coaching service.
-He is a faithful follower of Jesus Christ, since 1992, and loves to share his faith to encourage and empower others in walking by faith.
-He is also the co-host of the podcast Village Talk highlighting the voices and views of the community and will be launching a new podcast Believe in Spring 2021 focusing on faith and Bible study.
+He has been a faithful follower of Jesus Christ, since 1992.
+Cortland loves to share his faith to encourage and empower others in walking by faith.
+He is also the co-host of the podcast Village Talk.
+He highlights the voices and views of the community.
+Look out for his new podcast Believe in Spring 2021 focusing on faith and Bible study.